openstack-archive/wsme/doc/functions.rst

         "name": "Pierre-Joseph"
     }

-Note that it does not prevent from having multiple parameters, it just requires the body argument to be the last:
+Note that this does not prevent the function from having multiple parameters; it just requires the body argument to be the last:

 .. code-block:: python